-The Company holds an unquoted investment, High Power Exploration, which has been valued at £1,096,781 (2018: £973,644).
-The value of the investment is derived from taking the latest capital raise price of 1.78 USD, less a dilution ratio of 19.9% and a haircut of 30% (2018: 30%) using significant judgement applied by the Directors.
+The Company holds an unquoted investment, High Power Exploration, which has been valued at £2,034,304 (2019: £1,096,781).
+The value of the investment is derived from the last equity investment (November 2019) of 16.7m USD preference shares at a price of \$5.27 per share discounted at 50% using significant judgement applied by the Directors.
 This value may not be realised upon liquidation.

-The Company holds unquoted investments, Gobi Coal and Energy Limited and Samphire Uranium Limited, which have been discounted by 100% (2018: 100%) and valued at £nil, due to the lack of an active market for these shares and the reduced commercial activity of these companies, using significant judgement applied by the Directors.
+The Company holds unquoted investments, URA Holdings, Gobi Coal and Energy Limited and Samphire Uranium Limited, which have been discounted by 100% (2019: 100%) and valued at £nil, due to the lack of an active market for these shares and the reduced commercial activity of these companies, using significant judgement applied by the Directors.
 Gobi Coal and Energy Limited is an unquoted company with low commercial activity due to the collapse of its target market.
 Samphire Uranium Limited demerged from Uranium SA Limited, operates as a stand-alone unquoted public company and is currently holding commercial activity until the recovery of the uranium market.
-Satimola Limited was sold to Kazakhstan Potash Corporation Limited "KPC" during the period.
-The Company received \$2,475 on 30 May 2019 and is expecting a further payment of \$833 by December 2019.
 The Company's quoted investments are considered to be readily realisable.

-The Company holds unquoted warrants which have been valued at £166,123 (2018: £nil) at the year end.
+The Company holds unquoted warrants which have been valued at £163,509 (2019: £166,123) at the year end.
 The values of the warrants have been determined by the Investment Adviser using the Black Scholes Model.
-This value may not be realised upon liquidation.
+This value may not be realised upon liquidation